tannousmarc/scotland-yard-AI/README.md

 # About
 Scotland Yard is a board game popular in Europe.
-First step was implementing the logic in Java, then coming up with AIs for the two sides, detectives and Mr.X
+First step was implementing the actual game logic in Java, then coming up with AIs for the two sides, detectives and Mr.X

 The game is based on graph theory : players can freely move around nodes on weighted edges, have a limited number of tickets, Mr.X's location is periodically revealed.